Staso Docs

 Why it matters

-• Regression detection — latency or error rate spikes pinned to a commit.
+• Regression detection — latency or error spikes pinned to a commit.

 • Rollback decisions — see what the previous green commit actually did.

-• Fix verification — confirm the bad behavior is gone on the new SHA.
+• Fix verification — confirm bad behavior is gone on the new SHA.

-• Heal diagnosis context — the auto-diagnoser uses commit and diff to reason about what changed.
+• Heal context — the auto-diagnoser uses commit and diff to reason about what changed.

 Next